OmkarWarang/Omkar/README.md

       - Implemented best practices for code review and version control, ensuring code quality and reliability.

 ## Summary:
-      Dynamic BCA graduate from Yashwantrao Chavan Maharashtra Open University, proficient in C, C++, HTML, CSS, and JavaScript, backed by hands-on experience in MSSQL databases.
+BCA graduate from Yashwantrao Chavan Maharashtra Open University, proficient in C, C++, HTML, CSS, and JavaScript, backed by hands-on experience in MSSQL databases.
 Skilled in Agile/Scrum methodologies, Git, JIRA, and more, I bring a meticulous eye for detail and strong problem-solving prowess to every project.
 With excellent communication and interpersonal skills, I thrive in collaborative environments, ensuring successful outcomes through effective task management and dedication.

 ## Education:
   - Degree     : Bachelor of Computer Applications.